 When will we find out if our application has been successful?

-Students will be informed of their entrance to the course on October 27.
+Students will be informed of their entrance to the course in late October, prior to Vanderbilt’s course enrollment period.

 How is Project Pyramid structured?